awkward/sketch-palette-generator/README.md

 ## Why?

-Defining a colour palette in JSON makes it easy to share colours between Sketch files and with developers.
+Defining a colour palette in JSON makes it easy to share colours between Sketch files and developers.
 The JSON file can easily be converted to Sass variables using [json-sass](https://github.com/acdlite/json-sass).

 ## Install